datapractice/machinelearners/log.md

      - possible titles: predictive operationality and the invention of political institutions
      - to contextualise: Jasanoff's work on policy/government/science?
 Is science a key figure for me?
      - a key question (following Lynch on epistoics) -- how does something get described as a prediction?
 And what about all the things that are predictive, but not named as such?
 This is hardly ever talked about ...

+## Fri 16 Jun 2017 12:39:47 BST
+- I don't what governance is.
+What is it?
+Is it the same as governing?
+Also, where does governmentality fit?
+- downloaded 2500 records on governmentality and saved in support/gov.tsv
+- working on titles more